 Instructions to the Editor: Please modify the third paragraph as shown below.

-A BPE non-AP MLD may transmit unprotected Privacy Beacon Solicit Request frames (see (The OTA

-MAC Collision Warning element is defined in 9.4.2.350 (OTA MAC Collision Warning element).))(#617) to solicit unprotected Privacy Beacons from BPE APs.
+A BPE non-AP MLD may transmit unprotected Privacy Beacon Solicit Request frames (#ED)(see 9.6.7.64(Privacy Beacon Solicit Request frame format))(#617) to solicit unprotected Privacy Beacons from BPE APs.
 A BPE non-AP STA may detect from a(#830) received Privacy Beacon frames whether the transmitting AP MLD identity key(#618) is configured(#633) to the STA, as defined in 10.71.8.2 (BPE AP MLD beaconing).
-If the BPE STA has the configured identity key, it(#830) may associate with the BPE AP.
+If the BPE STA has the configured identity key, it(#830) may authenticate and associate with the BPE AP MLD (#763).
 On reception of a Privacy Beacon Solicit Request frame, a BPE AP should schedule an unprotected Privacy Beacon frame for transmission at least within a dot11PrivacyBeaconResponseTime.(#99)

 10.71.8.2 BPE AP MLD beaconing